lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 +-- ... --+- ... -+---+- ... -+- ... -+------...-----+~~~~~~~~~~~~~~~~~~~~~
                         (FCN)
 ~~~~
-{: #Fig-LastWinMode title='Detailed Header Format for the last SCHC Fragment of a SCHC Packet'}
+{: #Fig-LastFrag title='Detailed Header Format for the last SCHC Fragment of a SCHC Packet'}
 The total size of the All-1 SCHC Fragment header is generally not a multiple of the L2 Word size.
 The All-1 SCHC Fragment being the last one of the SCHC Packet, SCHC F/R cannot freely choose the payload size to align the fragment to an L2 Word.
 Therefore, padding bits are generally appended to the All-1 SCHC Fragment to make it a multiple of L2 Words in size.

 The MIC MUST be computed on the payload and the padding bits.
 The rationale is that the SCHC Reassembler needs to check the correctness of
 the reassembled SCHC packet but it has no way of knowing where the payload ends.
-Indeed, the latter requires decompressing the SCHC Packet, which out of the scope of the reassembler.
+Indeed, the latter requires decompressing the SCHC Packet, which is out of the scope of the reassembler.

 An All-1 SCHC Fragment payload MUST be at least the size of an L2 Word.
-The rationale is that, even in the presence of padding, the SCHC All-1 ACK REQ (see {{All1Empty}}) needs to be distinguishable from the All-1 SCHC Fragment.
+The rationale is that, even in the presence of padding, the SCHC All-1 ACK REQ (see {{All1ACKREQ}}) needs to be distinguishable from the All-1 SCHC Fragment.
 This may entail saving an L2 Word from the payload of the previous SCHC Fragment to make the payload of this All-1 SCHC Fragment big enough.

 The values for N, T and the length of MIC are not specified in this document, and SHOULD be determined in other documents (e.g. technology-specific profile documents).

 ### SCHC ACK format

-#### All-0 SCHC ACK
+#### All-0 SCHC ACK {#All0ACK}

 This message only appears in SCHC F/R modes that use windowing.
 The format of a SCHC ACK that acknowledges a window of SCHC Fragments that is not the last one of a SCHC Packet (All-0 window) is shown in {{Fig-All0-ACK-Format}}.